 -Heightening the confidence and awareness of black people to their cultural heritage

-For the second time our exhibition will be happening at Ugly Duck and this time, BSM, will be part of Ugly Duck’s Art & (H)aktivism season.
+Our exhibition happened at Ugly Duck and BSM was part of Ugly Duck’s Art & (H)aktivism season.
 Ugly Duck is an organisation that take vacant buildings and underused public places and bring them into creative use.
 This venue is perfect for our project, since underused spaces give the opportunity to emerging artists to exhibit outside of the typical location, that usually can’t afford, are more appealing to young people looking for alternative events, promote the power and preservation of places, as well as interactions in public spaces and increase the socialization of the art world (The Creative Community Builder’s Handbook: How to Transform Communities Using Local Assets, Arts and Culture, 2007).

 *Please note that Sheroes project stands for diversity and therefore includes women, trans and gender non-conforming individuals, without them our mission wouldn’t be complete.